The product

 The work

-The redesign reorganized the administrator experience around the actual tasks: clear device and group status at a glance, streamlined content assignment workflows, and a dashboard that surfaced what needed attention without requiring administrators to go looking for it.
+The research pointed consistently to the same failures: workflows that didn't match mental models, status information that was hard to parse at a glance, and device management patterns that required administrators to hold too much context in their heads.
+The redesign addressed each directly: clear device and group status at a glance, streamlined content assignment workflows, and a dashboard that surfaced what needed attention without requiring administrators to go looking for it.

 The outcome

-The redesign measurably reduced support contacts.
+The redesign measurably reduced support contacts by more than 80%.
 Administrators were able to complete core tasks without escalating to support, which had been a persistent pattern with the previous interface.
 At the scale JDM Pro operates, reducing support dependency across 400+ organizations represented meaningful operational improvement for both Jeppesen and its customers.

 40TB